MichaelCurrin/vue-quickstart/README.md

 ## Deploy

 A Vue app needs a _build_ step to compile the scripts to plain JavaScript.
-This can be served then as static assets, without a Node.js server.
+This output can then be served then a static asset directory, without a Node.js server running.

-This repo includes a Github workflow to **test** the app - see the [build_app.yml]/.github/workflows/build_app.yml) workflow file.
+This repo includes a GitHub workflow to build the app - see the [build_app.yml]/.github/workflows/build_app.yml) workflow file.

-This does a production build of the app, but it does **not** persist the built site for serving.
-But, that can be done by extending the workflow.
-Or, use Netlify or similar tools to deploy and serve.
+This does a production build of the app, but it does **not** persist the built site for serving on GitHub Pages.
+That can be done easily by extending the workflow.
+See this [workflow](https://github.com/MichaelCurrin/react-create-app-quickstart/blob/master/.github/workflows/main.yml) which deploys a React app.
+Or use Netlify instead.

 ## Create a fresh quickstart

 How use Vue's builtin quickstart CLI to create a new project.
 This flow was used originally as the base of this repo.

-Ensure you have NodeJS and optionally Yarn installed first.
+Ensure you have Node.js and optionally Yarn installed first.

 ### Use npx